teuben/dc2019/scripts4paper/DC_script.md

 after which you can change various parameters (see also USER INPUTS below)  in this **DC_pars.py**.

-3a) Make sure you CASA environment has been set up
+3a) Make sure your CASA environment has been set up, e.g.

        execfile("/home/teuben/dc2019/scripts4paper/DC_locals.py")

-it is best to place your version of this line in your **~/.casa/startup.py** file
+it is best to place your version of this line in your **~/.casa/startup.py** file so it automatically done for each CASA session.

 3a) From your CASA session you will use DC_script.py (it will call DC_pars and DC_run):